This Is Scary Beyond Belief

 (3) the operation would be conducted in a manner consistent with applicable law of war principles.

 The reality is even worse than this “legal” framework makes it sound.
 It turns out the Obama administration defines key terms very loosely:

 When the paper says “imminent threat of violent attack against the United States,” however, “imminent” means something other than what you might expect.
 All it means is that the executive branch of the US government must make a secret, unilateral determination that the person it wants to kill is a member of a terrorist organization: “The condition that an operational leader present an ‘imminent’ threat of violent attack against the United States does not require the United States to have clear evidence that a specific attack on U.S. persons will take place in the immediate future,” the paper notes.
 Not since the torture memos themselves have we seen such a bald defiance of what words actually mean.
 In the white paper, the government explains its broad definition of “imminent threat” by arguing that delaying a targeted killing “until preparations for an attack are concluded, would not allow the United States sufficient time to defend itself.”

 As for “feasibility of capture,” after the memo gets through with all the “but ifs,” the conditions under which capture would be feasible are essentially nonexistent:

 Regarding the feasibility of capture, capture would not be feasible if it could not be physically effectuated during the relevant window of opportunity or if the relevant country were to decline to consent to a capture operation.
 Other factors such as undue risk to U.S. personnel conducting a potential capture operation also could be relevant.
 Feasibility would be a highly fact-specific and potentially time-sensitive inquiry.

-Explore posts in the same categories: Foreign Policy, Human Rights, Politics
+Foreign Policy, Human Rights, Politics